softchoice-corp/sc-bootcamp-devops-gc/docs/lab_4.md

 6. Enter `lab_4/cloudbuild-lab4.yaml` under 'Cloud Build configuration file (YAML or JSON)'.
 This configuration file defines the build steps that will be performed when a build is triggered.

+7. Under 'Substitution variables', Enter `_NODE_COUNT` as the variable with the value `75`.
+The value will be the number of virtual machines that gets deployed.
+If no quota increases were requested, set the value as `4` to avoid quota errors.

-7. Click Create to finish creating the trigger on Cloud Build.
+8. Click Create to finish creating the trigger on Cloud Build.

 > ![lab4-cloud-build-create-trigger](images/lab4-cloud-build-create-trigger.gif)

 ---